Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road

 In keeping with the original experiment, we factor away the 2D detection performance by considering only those detections that result in an IoU $\geq 0.7$ with the ground truth 2D box.
 This removes the effects of 2D detection performance and enables a side-by-side comparison of how well each method performs on the desired 3D metrics.
 To make the comparison fair, we use the same \textit{train-val} split provided in \cite{xiang2017subcategory}, where the KITTI training dataset comprising of $7481$ images is split into \textit{train} and \textit{val} sets consisting of $3619$ and $3799$ images respectively.
+Each method is trained on the \textit{train} set and is evaluated on the \textit{val} set.
 We compare our method to current (Deep3DBox~\cite{mousavian20173d}) and previous (SubCNN~\cite{xiang2017subcategory}) state-of-the-art monocular methods with publicly available results and/or code.
 We compare three variants of our method: RN50\_GPP1k, RN50\_GPP10k and RN50\_GPP22k, all three of which have a ResNet50 backbone, and differ only by the size of the ground plane database used in the GPP layer ($1$k, $10$k and $22$k planes respectively).
 As Figures~\ref{fig:us_vs_them_1}, \ref{fig:us_vs_them_2} and \ref{fig:us_vs_them_3} show, all three variants of our method outperform the other two methods on nearly all data points in the plots despite being an order of magnitude faster.